 Vlychada is another beach you can check, here there’s a beautiful small marina and quite a few tavernas where you can enjoy lunch.
 To end the day, reach the Lighthouse of Akrotiri and witness a completely different sunset.

-Have Dinner by the Caldera
+Dinner by the Caldera

 End your Santorini itinerary by treating yourself to a delicious dinner with a view.
 It can be anywhere facing the Caldera, either Fira, Imerovigli, or Oia.
-Choose the village you loved the most and soak in the last lights of the day falling over the island.
+Choose the village you love the most and soak in the last lights of the day falling over the island.
 These are some of the best restaurants with a view:

-• Dinner in Fira: Metropolis St is a great place for dinner at sunset, it’s located just below the metropolitan temple of Fira.
+- Dinner in Fira: Metropolis St is a great place for dinner at sunset, it’s located just below the metropolitan temple of Fira.

-• Diner in Imerovigli: At The Athenian House you can dine overlooking the sunset.
+- Diner in Imerovigli: At The Athenian House you can dine overlooking the sunset.
 Here you will find creative dishes made from regional ingredients.

 Where to Eat in Santorini

 These are some of the best options for lunch or dinner while exploring.
-If you want to discover more places for a romantic dinner, head to my Santorini Travel Guide

-• Taverna Romantica serves a great fava spread in Firostefani.
+- Taverna Romantica serves a great fava spread in Firostefani.

-• Corner (in Fira) is the best place in town for breakfast.
+- Corner (in Fira) is the best place in town for breakfast.

-• To Psaraki in the marina of Vlychada is one of my favorite fish restaurants in Santorini.
+- To Psaraki in the marina of Vlychada is one of my favorite fish restaurants in Santorini.

-• To Kafenedaki tou Emboriou is a traditional place in Emporio with a daily menu.
+- To Kafenedaki tou Emboriou is a traditional place in Emporio with a daily menu.

-• Metaxi Mas Taverna in Exo Gonia (close to Pyrgos) is one of the most popular restaurants in Santorini (Book: +30 228 603 1323).
+- Metaxi Mas Taverna in Exo Gonia (close to Pyrgos) is one of the most popular restaurants in Santorini (Book: +30 228 603 1323).

 Moving Around in Santorini

-It’s fairly easy to move around Santorini with public transport since the island is not so big.
+Itโs fairly easy to move around Santorini with public transport since the island is not so big.
 For the same reason, hiring a taxi can also be convenient.

 Packing Tips for 1-3 Days in Santorini

-• Pack light, very light if you’ll stay for just a day or two.
+- Pack light, very light if you’ll stay for just a day or two.

-• For fall and spring: comfortable pants, a t-shirt, and a light cardigan.
+- For fall and spring: comfortable pants, a T-shirt, and a light cardigan.

-• Flip flops and a swimming suit if you head to the beach.
+- Flip flops and a swimming suit if you head to the beach.

-• Choose one color palette to mix and match your pieces easily.
+- Choose one color palette to mix and match your pieces easily.

-• Don’t forget your camera, extra SD cards, extra batteries, or a phone with plenty of storage space available.
+- Don’t forget your camera, extra SD cards, extra batteries, or a phone with plenty of storage space available.

-• Always carry sunscreen and a hat.
+- Always carry sunscreen and a hat.

-• Wear layers in winter, add a raincoat, and a cozy sweater to your outfit.
+- Wear layers in winter, add a raincoat, and a cozy sweater to your outfit.

-• Go for a casual style that is comfy for exploring but smart enough for dinner.
+- Go for a casual style that is comfy for exploring but smart enough for dinner.

 Everything fitted perfectly in my Osprey backpack, with plenty of spare space for electronics, toiletries, and a few souvenirs.